Dockerizing My MERN App: 3 Days of Confusion Before It Finally Clicked

 I checked node_modules.

-But something was clearly wrong, and I didn’t yet understand what Docker was actually doing behind the scenes.
+And that’s what made it even more frustrating—because something was obviously wrong, and I had no idea what Docker was actually doing behind the scenes.

 The Node Modules Problem